-On Saturday February 9th, 2013 Atlanta saw it’s 4th Winter Beer Carnival.
-For those who haven’t been, imagine a craft beer fest stocked with carnival games, food, even an ice slide.
+On Saturday, February 9th, 2013 Atlanta saw its 4th Winter Beer Carnival.
+For those who haven’t been, imagine a craft beer fest stocked with carnival games, food, and even an ice slide.
 (Hey, in Atlanta it’s like spotting the Lochness Monster.)
 I’ve noticed something change over time at beer festivals, especially those in the SouthEast.
-What was once an opportunity for people to get just completely plowed, has since evolved into people clamoring to try new things with an open-mind and incredible enthusiasm.
+What was once an opportunity for people to get just completely plowed, has since evolved into people clamoring to try new things with an open mind and incredible enthusiasm.

-For those beer geeks that find yourself too good for festivals, it’s time for you to embrace that this new found enthusiasm a great thing for the beer you (and I) love so dearly.
+For those beer geeks that find themselves too good for festivals, it’s time for you to embrace that this newfound enthusiasm a great thing for the beer you (and I) love so dearly.
 It is how the industry grows.
 Plus, didn’t we all have some fun???
 Don’t act like you weren’t doing the Macarena.

 Sweet Josie – A temptress who will seduce you, Sweet Josie is crafted in the American Brown style.
 This is a complex beer balancing a nice hop bitterness with a generous amount of chocolate and aromatic malts.
 6.1% ABV.

 Shotgun Betty – is a sexy, tough cowgirl who is always armed and dangerous.
 Don’t be fooled by her good looks, she will have you for an appetizer!
 That’s why we picked her to represent our Hefeweizen.
 Shotgun Betty is a wheat beer with a rich, banana-clove nose and refreshing dry finish.
 Sound good?
 Try one.
 But beware, once Betty gets a hold of you there is no escape.
 5.8% ABV